 The municipality collect an average of 80% of revenue across the municipality however the challenge has always been the collection of historical debts.
-The municipality will develop revenue enhacement strategy in 2022/2023 with the assistance of DBSA.
+The municipality has developed revenue enhancement strategy in 2022/2023 financial year.
 The municipality has positive liquidity ratio which means the municipality is able to honour its obligation in a period of 90 days without the challenge.